-For hadron-hadron collisions at high energies, an extensive review can be found in
+For hadron-hadron collisions at high energies, an extensive review can be found in Ref.
+[23,

-Figure 1.2: A{LL}^{PV} for one-jet inclusive production from pure QCD-EW interference.
+Figure 1.3: A{LL}^{PV} for one-jet inclusive production from pure QCD-EW interference.

-Ref.
-[22, 23].
+24].
 Most of the studies in Ref.
-[22] were for the LHC and SSC, and the energy scale studied was the multi-TeV region including possible implications of physics beyond the standard model; supersymmetry, compositeness, etc. Of course, we have not seen any positive signature of those new physics.
-On the other hand, we should not miss the chance of a big discovery and should be ready to detect those signals within the boundary condition of the current detector and with some possible reasonable upgrades, if needed.
+[23] were for the LHC and SSC, and the energy scale studied was the multi-TeV region including possible implications of physics beyond the standard model; supersymmetry, compositeness, etc. Of course, no positive signature of new physics has been seen.
+On the other hand, we should not miss the chance of a discovery and should be ready to detect those signals within the boundary conditions of the current detector.

 The capability of the polarized proton acceleration up to $\sqrt{s} = 500$ GeV at RHIC is now widely known1, and previous efforts now focuses on the possible discovery of the new physics at RHIC.
-For example, Taxil and Virey [24] have predicted sizable parity-violating asymmetry for inclusive one-jet production in pp collisions at $\sqrt{s} = 500$ GeV, as shown in Figure 1.2.
-For PHENIX, however, the reconstruction of jet-momentum using only the EM part of the fragments is rather model-dependent, incomplete, and challenging.
+For example, Taxil and Virey [25] have predicted sizable parity-violating asymmetry for inclusive one-jet production in pp collisions at $\sqrt{s} = 500$ GeV, as shown in Figure 1.3.
+For PHENIX, however, the reconstruction of jet-momentum using only the electromagnetic part of the fragments is rather model-dependent, incomplete, and challenging.